Detection limit: Significance in analytical chemistry

 There are a number of concepts derived from the detection limit that are commonly used.
 These include the instrument detection limit (IDL), the method detection limit (MDL), the practical quantitation limit (PQL), and the limit of quantitation (LOQ).
 Even when the same terminology is used, there can be differences in the LOD according to nuances of what definition is used and what type of noise contributes to the measurement and calibration.

 The figure below illustrates the relationship between the blank, the limit of detection (LOD), and the limit of quantitation (LOQ) by showing the probability density function for normally distributed measurements at the blank, at the LOD defined as 3 × standard deviation of the blank, and at the LOQ defined as 10 × standard deviation of the blank.
+(The identical spread along Abscissa of these two functions is problematic.)
 For a signal at the LOD, the alpha error (probability of false positive) is small (1%).
 However, the beta error (probability of a false negative) is 50% for a sample that has a concentration at the LOD (red line).
 This means a sample could contain an impurity at the LOD, but there is a 50% chance that a measurement would give a result less than the LOD.
 At the LOQ (blue line), there is minimal chance of a false negative.

 Instrument detection limit

 Most analytical instruments produce a signal even when a blank (matrix without analyte) is analyzed.
 This signal is referred to as the noise level.
-The IDL is the analyte concentration that is required to produce a signal greater than three times the standard deviation of the noise level.
+The instrument detection limit (IDL) is the analyte concentration that is required to produce a signal greater than three times the standard deviation of the noise level.
 This may be practically measured by analyzing 8 or more standards at the estimated IDL then calculating the standard deviation from the measured concentrations of those standards.

 The detection limit (according to IUPAC) is the smallest concentration, or the smallest absolute amount, of analyte that has a signal statistically significantly larger than the signal arising from the repeated measurements of a reagent blank.

 Mathematically, the analyte's signal at the detection limit ($S_{dl}$) is given by:

 where, $S_{reag}$ is the mean value of the signal for a reagent blank measured multiple times, and $\sigma_{reag}$ is the known standard deviation for the reagent blank's signal.